shrinerb/shrine/doc/direct_s3.md

 http://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html

-Note that it may take some time for the CORS settings to be applied, due to DNS propagation.
+Note that due to DNS propagation it may take some time for update of the CORS settings to be applied.

 ## File hash

-After direct S3 uploads we'll need to manually construct Shrine's representation of an uploaded file:
+After direct S3 uploads we'll need to manually construct Shrine's JSON representation of an uploaded file:

 ```rb